MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Custom - instances marked healthy or unhealthy by an external system.
 * Health check grace period (default 300s) - delay before starting checks.

+## SSL Offload & Session Stickiness

+There are three ways how load balancer can handle secure connections:
+* bridging (default for Elastic load balancer) - one or more clients makes one or more connections to a load balancer.
+Load Balancer is configured for HTTPS.
+Connections are terminated on the ELB and started anew (man in the middle attack).
+Needs a certificate.
+If you're in a situation where you have to be very careful where the certificates are stored, then you might have a problem with bridge mode.
+Compute might be an overhead with high volume applications.
+* pass through (Network Load Balancer) - the load balancer just passes that connection along to one of the back end instances.
+This is only available in network load balancer.
+Listener is configured for TCP.
+No encryption or decryption happens on the NLB.
+The negative is that you cannot perform any load balacing based on HTTP.
+* offload (Elastic Load Balancer) - clients use https, connections are terminated on load balancer, but connects to instances using HTTP.
+ALB still requires certificate.

+**Connection Stickiness** if applications are not using external services like DynamoDB, to handle stickiness, but instead rely on instances, then Elastic Load Balancer's session stickiness feature is required to use.
+Within an application load balancer, this is enabled on a target group.
+If enabled, the first time that a user makes request, the load balancer generates a cookie called AWSALB.